 -In terms of domestication, when you use fire you don’t change the nature of fire.
 He goes with domestication, with a definition of: changing the nature of something, namely animals or plants, about 10,000 years ago.

 *What does it mean to ‘change the nature’?
 Controlled fire sparked humans’ protracted invasion of all bioregions leaving extinctions in their paths long before agriculture.
-This forever impacted, altered and degraded interconnections between life and with habitat.
+This forever impacted, altered and degraded interconnections between life.
 This altered plant and animal cultures and biologies everywhere.
 All plants and animals ‘change the nature’ of one another as they form and reform, shift and reshift.
 That is the way of wild, so I don’t understand the significance of ‘change the nature’; but I do see intensifying control under colonization, with agriculture being a major intensification.

 Domestication– the process of hereditary reorganization of wild animals and plants into domestic and cultivated forms according to the interests of people.
 In its strictest sense, it refers to the initial stage of human mastery of wild animals and plants.